nathmo/PhotoFaceTagger/README.md

 ## capability and caveat
-So far the script parse a given directory and its sub directory and extract all face. it save them as png in a folder called "Faces"
+So far the script parse a given directory and its sub directory and extract all face. it save them as png in a folder called "Faces" run the clustering algorithm and store the clustered picture in the folder called FaceCluster.

-Later it will be able to cluster thoses faces by similarity. the user can give a name to each face and the script will edit all the exif data to tag the person in them.
+The edditing of the exif data must be implemented. (and the random segfault that arrise when the number of picture to tag get over a few thousand must be fixed)

-I will also try to implement multi threading to speed up the process of face extraction
+currently there is no CLI parsing. that will also come.

 ## Installing requirements
 ```